Super funds paid CFMEU $3.9m in FY23

 APRA data shows the CFMEU accounted for 28 per cent of super fund industrial contributions, with the shadow treasurer calling for a prompt investigation into the payments.

-Data published on Wednesday by the Australian Prudential Regulation Authority (APRA) shows Cbus led the pack in terms of contributions to industrial bodies during the 2022-23 financial year with $2.5 million, followed by First Super at $2.34 million.
+Data published on Wednesday by the Australian Prudential Regulation Authority (APRA) showed Cbus led the pack in terms of contributions to industrial bodies during the 2022–23 financial year with $2.5 million, followed by First Super at $2.34 million.

 Both saw a large chunk of their industrial contributions head to the CFMEU.
 Indeed, just $5,510 of First Super’s contributions went somewhere other than CFMEU, while Cbus sent about $993,000 the union’s way.

-BUSQ also contributed $519,000 towards CFMEU, while MineSuper contributed a relatively modest $36,408 to the embattled union.
+BUSSQ also contributed $519,000 towards CFMEU, while Mine Super contributed a relatively modest $36,408 to the embattled union.

 Responding to APRA’s figures, the Coalition took aim at the funds contributing to the union, calling on the CFMEU administrator to engage with APRA on investigating the superannuation fund payments to the militant union.

-In a statement on Wednesday afternoon, shadow treasurer Angus Taylor noted that the asserted purpose of payments from super funds First Super, CBUS, MineSuper, and BUSQ range from sponsorship, conferences, cost for premises to administration and other.
+In a statement on Wednesday afternoon, shadow treasurer Angus Taylor said that the asserted purpose of payments from super funds First Super, Cbus, Mine Super, and BUSSQ ranges from sponsorship, conferences, cost for premises to administration, and other.

-In September, APRA launched action seeking civil penalties and the disqualification of First Super director and co-chair Michael O’Connor, who is also the national secretary of the Manufacturing Division of the CFMEU.
+In September, APRA launched action seeking civil penalties and the disqualification of First Super director and co-chair, Michael O’Connor, who is also the national secretary of the manufacturing division of the CFMEU.

 “This is Australians’ money – not the fund managers, not the government’s, and certainly not the union movements,” Taylor said.